hb9kns/webforms/README.md

 TAB is used).
 This allows to predefine a limited number of possible entries for certain fields.

+Header fields with `xlist=...` instead of `list=...` allow for evaluation of selection fields, which may be a security risk.
+See the example further below for the syntax of list file entries!

 Header fields with the structure `now=description` or `day=description` will result in the corresponding field being a selection field, with options empty, old value, or current time (in minute resolution, for